Former AG William Barr's memoir to be released March 8 - ExBulletin

 Barr, now 71, served under Bush from 1991 to 1993 and under Trump from 2019 to 2020.
 Barr had initially been one of Trump’s staunchest allies and was accused of being willing to sacrifice the independence of the Department of Justice in the name of the President.

 One of his most controversial actions involved Special Counsel Robert Mueller’s investigation into ties between Russian officials and Trump’s presidential campaign in 2016.
-Before the full report was made public, Barr framed the results in a manner favorable to Trump, even though Mueller has made it clear that he cannot exonerate the president of obstruction of justice.
+Before the full report was made public, Barr framed the results in a manner favorable to Trump, even though Mueller specifically said he could not exonerate the president of obstruction of justice.

 But Barr parted ways with Trump a month after the 2020 election when he told The Associated Press that the DOJ had uncovered no evidence of widespread voter fraud.
 This contradicts Trump’s false claims that fraud cost him the race against Democratic nominee Joe Biden.
-An enraged Trump met with Barr shortly after the AP interview was published and alleged that you must have said that because you hate Trump, you must really hate Trump.”
+An enraged Trump met with Barr shortly after the AP interview was published and claimed you must have said that because you hate Trump, you must really hate Trump.

 Barr stepped down shortly before Christmas 2020.